i2robotics/robot-code/Code Style Conventions.md

 ## General Style

-- Use tab characters, with a 2 space indent.
+- Use spaces for indentation, with a 2 space indent.
-  - Choosing Edit > Code Formatting > Tabify Whole File in RobotC will convert indenting spaces to tab characters
+  - Choosing Edit > Code Formatting > Untabify Whole File in RobotC will convert indenting spaces to tab characters
-  - Choosing Edit > Code Formatting > Format Whole File in Robotc will fix any indentation errors
+  - Choosing Edit > Code Formatting > Format Whole File in RobotC will fix any indentation errors
 - Keep lines fewer than 100 characters.
 - Never leave trailing whitespace.
 - End each file with a single blank newline.